 I agree that Gift Aid payments cannot count towards the fundraising pledge and instead will be considered funds raised over and above the Minimum Fundraising Target.

-Barnardo’s can terminate my authority to fundraise on their behalf at any time by sending written notice to the email or postal address I provided at the point of registration.
+Barnardo’s can terminate my authority to fundraise in aid of the charity at any time by sending written notice to the email or postal address I provided at the point of registration.

 Donations and payment terms